 This salt scrub was inspired by our recent trip to Israel and includes Dead Sea salt and virgin olive oil plus essential oils that evoke the fragrance of the Holy Land and the Christmas Season.

 When we were in Israel we stayed in a home near the Kinneret or Sea of Galilea.
-The cosy house had a fruitful garden with olive trees, grape vines, fig, pomelo, and lemon trees.
-Along the path from the road to the house there were rosemary and lavender bushes covered with bees.
-Right beside the stairs going to the front porch was a bushy, lemon scented grass.
+The cozy house had a fruitful garden with olive trees, grape vines, fig, pomelo, and lemon trees.
+Along the path from the road to the house, there were rosemary and lavender bushes covered with bees.
+Right beside the stairs going to the front porch was a bushy, lemon-scented grass.
 They called it “Luiza” but I know it as Lemon Grass.

 The lemongrass (Cymbopogon citratus) essential oil is antimicrobial, antifungal, and antiviral.
 It is astringent, toning and stimulating.
 It encourages healthy lymph flow and is useful where there is swelling, inflammation, and tightness.
 And the lemon drop candy fragrance is happiness.